Muxi-Studio/muxife_webpack_boilerplate/README.md

 - Minifies all JS and CSS
 - Inline base64 URLs for images and fonts if their size is less than specified limit
-- Sets NODE_ENV to production so that React is built in production mode
+- Sets NODE_ENV to production
 - Places the resulting built project files into /build directory

 ## License